SAMexpert logo

 And thirdly, Microsoft 365 subscriptions in the New Commerce Experience are less appealing than in the Enterprise Agreement.

-In the past year, we hadn't seen a case when CSP was better for our clients than renewing their existing Enterprise Agreements.
+In the past year, we haven't seen a case in which CSP was better for our clients than renewing their existing Enterprise Agreements.

 But as I said, your situation may be different.